This diagram shows the most important terms used in Wikidata.

 Elvis Presley (Q610926), which represents his

 self-titled album.
 However, the combination of a label and its description must be unique.
-To avoid ambiguity, an item's unique identifier (QID) is therefore linked to this combination.
+To avoid ambiguity, an item's unique identifier (QID) is hence linked to this combination.

 Main parts